supertuxkart/stk-website/wiki_untranslated/Making_Tracks:_Notes.md

 ## Scaling

 It's important to know how sizes in Blender translate to STK, especially for the road.
-(More references can be found on the [3D Model Guidelines](3D_Model_Guidelines) page.
+(More references can be found on the [3D Model Guidelines](3D_Model_Guidelines) page).
 Here are some references:

 * A typical track (for example, Antediluvian Abyss) is about 12 Blender units wide at an average section.
 * Certain tracks have very wide sections.
 For example, the width of the road at the start of Cocoa Temple is ~18 Blender units.